gitricko/tos-webtop/README.md

 By following these steps, you can minimize any security risks and safely use Tos Desktop in Codespaces.

+## Troubleshooting

+### Common Issues and Solutions

+1. **Desktop Not Loading**
+   - Check if the container is running using `docker ps`
+   - Ensure ports are properly forwarded in Codespace
+   - Try `make reset` followed by `make start`

+2. **ThinkOrSwim Installation Failed**
+   - Run `make reset` and try the installation again
+   - Ensure sufficient disk space is available

+3. **Performance Issues**
+   - Close unused ToS detached windows
+   - Consider upgrading your Codespace machine type from default 2cores 8G to 4cores 16G.

+For additional support, please [open an issue](https://github.com/gitricko/tos-webtop/issues) with:
+- Detailed description of the problem
+- Steps to reproduce
+- Error messages or logs
+- Your environment details

 ## Contributing

 Small improvements, documentation fixes, or makefile tweaks are welcome.
 Open a PR with a focused change and a brief description.

 ## Backup retention and Codespaces lifecycle

 GitHub may delete inactive Codespaces after a period of inactivity (typically 30 days).
 Periodically run `make backup` and store the resulting zip outside GitHub to avoid losing your environment.

+Another options is to turn off (default enabled) `Auto-delete codespace` option in codespace creation dropdown

 ## License